crankynetman/documentation-demo/Network/WAN/README.md

 ## Architecture

-WAN 1.0 is a very contrived example of a WAN.
+This is a very contrived example of a WAN.
 In this WAN design, each site has a single WAN router that handles all of the WAN routing for that site.
 Each site router terminates a private full-mesh IPVPN MPLS circuit and two standard GRE tunnels to each DC.
 The overall design is shown in the image below:

 ![Architecture Diagram](WAN_Overview.png)